CyberSec-Dev/FairECom/README.md

 ####  Dataset

-We use the [Brazilian E-Commerce Public Dataset by Olist to test FairECom system](https://www.kaggle.com/olistbr/brazilian-ecommerce/) .
+We use the [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/olistbr/brazilian-ecommerce/) to test FairECom system.
 This is a Brazilian ecommerce public dataset of orders made at Olist Store.
 The dataset has information of 100k orders from 2016 to 2018 made at multiple marketplaces in Brazil.   `Due to the limited amount of ETH in the Ethereum testnet, we only managed to store 16,697 transactions for 813 products.`  You can view these successful transactions in the t_manager table and verify that their prices are fair.
 Later we will test all the data in this dataset.

 ## Environmental Requirements